silverstripeltd/silverstripe-discoverer-elastic-enterprise/README.md

     perhaps more likely, switch from Elastic App Search to Elasticsearch, then you (as a developer), shouldn't have to change much about how your applications interacts with the Service itself.
 * [Discoverer > Elastic Enterprise](https://github.com/silverstripeltd/discoverer-elastic-enterprise)
-  * (This module), which provides the adaptors so that the the Service module can communicate with Elastic Enterprise Search APIs.
+  * (This module).
+Provides the adaptors so that the Service classes provided through the Discoverer module can communicate with Elastic Enterprise Search APIs.

 ## Installation